Tax Implications of a Registered Disability Savings Plan

 The estate planning and tax savings that can result from a properly structured estate withdrawal strategy for your registered assets is perhaps the most underutilized aspect of this entire plan.
 You’ll never leave a seminar of mine without hearing it very clearly, and certainly very loudly, that if you don’t have such an exit strategy then the government has one for you.
 Which one do you think would benefit your family the most?
 Listen to Marg’s story (see video in the Estate Planning room), perhaps it will offer some insight.

-Source for contents on this page:
+Source for contents of this page: Canada Revenue Agency

 (Link leaves this site)